 The Information Governance Management Group (IGMG) has responsibility for ensuring that the RCOG's record keeping supports Information Governance compliance.

-The Information Governance (IG) team is made up of the Head of Information and Governance who is the RCOG Deputy SIRO and the Records and IG Officer with additional subject expertise brought in when necessary (see below) who are responsible for maintaining and implementing the Records Management policy, including management of the off-site storage for non-active and archive paper records.
+The Information Governance (IG) team is made up of the Head of Information and Governance, who is the RCOG Deputy SIRO, and the Records and IG Officer with additional subject expertise brought in when necessary (see below) who are responsible for maintaining and implementing the Records Management policy, including management of the off-site storage for semi-active and archive paper records.

 The Records and Information Governance Officer (RIGO) is responsible for the following: